a copy of our full letter explaining the reasons for our objection

 Refer your objections to policies included below

-Find further details below and make use of links attached to get help Who is behind this?
+Find further details below and make use of links attached to get help

 We understand that this land belongs to the Church Commissioners for England.
 In partnership with Legal & General and Gisborne they have organised several consultations that led to this outline planning application.
-Who is this development for?

 Locals have been very critical at meetings in the neighbouring Badger Farm parish about this engagement and how the proposed buildings and their function changed over the last 2 years.
 A petition has gained much attention this year.